ARM-software/arm-trusted-firmware/docs/firmware-design.md

 management framework and its design can be found in [ARM Trusted Firmware Interrupt Management Design guide][INTRG] [4].

+The ARM Trusted Firmware can be built to support either AArch64 or AArch32 execution state.

 2. Cold boot
 -------------